 The consent model we designed was tested with 20 participants across metro and regional areas, representing a sample of potential early adopters of the CDR.
 These initial insights were then used to inform a second round of design and testing that informed the final report for the Data Standards Body and their stakeholders.
 This final report supported a set of Consumer Experience Guidelines that we hope will build an ethical and transparent data sharing ecosystem for both consumers and organizations alike.

 A sample of our final designs - this consumer dashboard shows the data that is being shared with a third party and the screen that is presented on withdrawal of consent.
-Please see the CDR CX Guidelines for latest recommendations.

 We found that in today’s information economy, personal information is shared so often that many no longer reflect on what they’re sharing.
 Much of this behaviour is driven by the passive acceptance that it’s simply “the way it is”.
 During the customer interviews, we asked participants how much control they feel they have when sharing their data today.
 Using a likert scale, 1 - being no control and 7 - complete control, the results showed an average of 3.